dorverbin/fieldofjunctions/README.md

     foj.step(i)
 ```

+See Python notebook in the `examples/` folder for a full running example.

 ### Boundary maps

 In order to compute the (global) boundary maps for a given field of junctions object `foj`: